It is NOT WHAT you

 Security, and Triple Gold (Black, Yellow and Blue).

 Given our bearish views, we are also looking to Distress Investing and

 Safe Haven Investing, e.g. Dividend and Income.

 Nanotechnology/Robotics and Wind/Water.

 The themes of Technology, Communications and Health Care continue to

 WSNW subscribers please note: we update our coverage on the following

 industry sectors on our premium Silver posting area: S:

-Our Seven 2005 favored sector themes are mostly defensive:
+Most of our 2006 favored sector themes are defensive:

 health products and care.
 US health care expenses total more than 14%